-The use to which different appeal judges put oral argument varies according to their personality and inclination.42 At the last Australian legal convention, commenting on a paper by Justice Willard Estey, I proposed that thought should be given to introducing a new system by which the task of the Bar could include the presentation of alternative drafts of the judgments, as favoured by each party.
+The use to which different appeal judges put oral argument varies according to their personality and inclination.
+At the last Australian legal convention, commenting on a paper by Justice Willard Estey, I proposed that thought should be given to introducing a new system by which the task of the Bar could include the presentation of alternative drafts of the judgments, as favoured by each party.
 Effectively, this is what is done by the briefs filed in the United States.
-This suggestion produced the denunciation of one senior barrister.
+This suggestion produced the demunciation of one senior barrister.
 He indicated, as if self evidently unacceptable, that it would lead to the necessity of judges publishing their judgments in draft for the criticism of counsel in oral argument.
 Having come to the appeal bench from the unusual discipline of law reform, I do not find that objection persuasive in the least.
 I am far from convinced that a system by which appeal courts published a preliminary and tentative draft of their judgment and exposed the same to criticism before final judgment was manoeuvred, would not produce a more efficient resolution of appeals than the present system.
 At least in ultimate appellate courts, the issues are often well refined by the time they come up for judicial consideration.
 A preliminary draft judgment would focus advocacy and permit the refinement of principle, the exposure of error and the criticism of suggested illogicality.
-Especially in courts which seek to get through their workload by a heavy proportion of ex tempore judgments, the necessity of preliminary work on the part of the court is self evident.
-It is but a small step from this pre hearing preparation to the exposure of a draft judgment.
-I am not convinced that this idea deserved the premptory dismissal it received in Melbourne.43 We may live to see it introduced into judicial practice as a means of getting through the work in a just and efficient way.
+Especially in courts which seek to get through their workload deserved the premptory dismissal it received in Melbourne. $^{43}$ We may live to see it introduced into judicial practice as a means of getting through the work in a just and efficient way.
 Management or adjudication: A third concern, that derives from the growing workload both in the trial and appellate courts is the extent to which judges should become involved in the management of the litigation assigned to them.
-There are some who regard this activity as a waste of judicial time and an inappropriate function for people trained and paid to be adjudicators.44 Whilst different considerations apply, to some extent, in appellate as against trial courts, the sheer pressure of the case load, and the dutiful desire of judges to move things along, inevitably produces suggestions for increased judicial involvement in managing the litigation.
+There are some who regard this activity as a waste of judicial time and an inappropriate function for people trained and paid to be adjudicators.
+Whilst different considerations apply, to some extent, in appellate as against trial courts, the sheer pressure of the case load, and the dutiful desire of judges to move things along, inevitably produces suggestions for increased judicial involvement in managing the litigation.
 Otherwise the litigant with the longest pocket may, by endless interlocutory argument effectively frustrate access of a meritorious litigant to justice.
+This was the point made by Wolfgang Zeidler in response to Professor Koetz.